 Use Mirrors to Create a Larger Feel

-Mirrors have been used for centuries to expand the feeling of space in smaller spaces.
+Mirrors have been used for centuries to expand the feeling of space in smaller spaces, especially in places like Private Offices or shared workspace.
 While putting mirrors over all of the walls would be going overboard, smart placement of mirrors can help a small bathroom feel far less claustrophobic.
 Facing mirrors across from each other creates the illusion of a bigger space.
 This is especially true if one is placed across from a mirrored medicine cabinet.
 If this isn’t possible, adding mirrors in other strategic locations can create a similar effect.